PGCert in Ecological Survey Techniques

 The PGCert comprises:

-• two online core modules in plant biodiversity and in data analysis;
+- two online core modules in plant monitoring and in data analysis;

-• a choice of two out of four online option modules specialising in mammals and reptiles, bird, fish and amphibians, and invertebrate biodiversity.
+- a choice of two out of four online option modules specialising in mammals and reptiles, bird, fish and amphibians, and invertebrate monitoring.
 These online modules are five weeks in duration and will take no more than 100 hours to complete.
 Module tutors usually engage online for 6 hours per week distributed across each week and will focus on particular topics, questions and activities.
-There are no live lectures or set times to log in to accommodate students in different time zones; and
+There are only a couple of live lectures per module to accommodate students in different time zones; and

-• a core field project which consists of one month preparation time, one-two weeks full-time (or equivalent) field work and one month project writing for submission in September
+- a core field project which consists of preparation time (one month), fieldwork (one-two weeks full-time or equivalent) and project writing for submission in September (one month).

 Further details regarding the face-to-face week, online modules and field project, including indicative dates, are available via the course page on the department's website (see Further Information and Enquiries).

-Students are expected to spend around 10-15 hours per week in private study in addition to time spent in classes or participating in on-line learning.
+Students are expected to spend around 15-20 hours per week during the run of a module to participate in on-line learning and 5-10 hours per week on private study and field project preparations when modules are not running.
 This may require careful scheduling at times to fit in with your other commitments.
 Good organisational and time management skills should contribute to successful completion of the course.

 Supervision